UW Health Sports Rehabilitation experts explain what CrossFit is, and how you can participate safely.

-CrossFit is a specific type of group exercise developed by Greg Glassman.
-CrossFit is trademarked and licensed.
+For those who don’t know, CrossFit is a specific type of group exercise that has progressed into its own sport (an event/competition that athletes train for) developed by Greg Glassman.
 Its self-described identity is "constantly varied functional movements performed at relatively high intensity" and "moving large loads."

 How to Safely Participate

 If you have pain while exercising, or have been injured while exercising, the physical therapists and athletic trainers at UW Health Sports Rehabilitation can help get you back to your active lifestyle pain free.
-To schedule an appointment, call (608) 263-4765.
+Learn about the Strength and Power Athletes Clinic and request an evaluation.